 Danish Decommissioning

-DD is a state enterprise established in 2003, which is now under the responsibility of the Ministry of Higher Education and Science.
+DD is a state-owned company, established in 2003, which is now part of the Ministry of Public Security and Emergency Management.

 Our main tasks are: